ruby-hyperloop/ruby-hyperloop.io/source/docs/hypermesh_active_record.html.md

 ---
 ## ActiveRecord API

 HyperMesh uses a large subset of the ActiveRecord API modified only when necessary to accommodate the asynchronous nature of the client.
 You can access your ActiveRecord models just like you would in models, controllers, or in ERB or HAML view templates.
-As much as possible HyperMesh follows the syntax and semantics of ActiveRecord.
+As much as possible, HyperMesh follows the syntax and semantics of ActiveRecord.

 ### Interfacing to React

 HyperMesh integrates with React to deliver your model data to the client without you having to create extra APIs or specialized controllers.
 The key idea of React is that when state (or params) change, the portions of the display effected by this data will be updated.

 HyperMesh automatically creates react state objects that will be updated as server side data is loaded or changes.
-When these states change the associated parts of the display will be updated.
+When these states change, the associated parts of the display will be updated.

-A brief overview of how this works will help you understand the how HyperMesh gets the job done.

 #### Rendering Cycle